-Running a few simple checks on your mortgage could potentially save you thousands of dollars over the life of your loan.
+Running a few simple checks on your home loan could potentially save you thousands of dollars over the life of your loan.

-For many of us, paying off a mortgage is likely to be one of the biggest regular expenses in our budget.
+For many of us, paying off a home loan is likely to be one of the biggest regular expenses in our budget.
 And it could stay that way for up to 30 years.
-But that shouldn’t mean you ‘set and forget’ your mortgage for the life of the loan.
+But that shouldn’t mean you ‘set and forget’ it for the life of the loan.

-Running a few simple checks will help you decide if your home loan is still right for you, or if you should be looking for a better deal.
+Running a few simple checks will help you decide whether your home loan is still right for you, or whether you should be looking for a better deal.
 Here’s how to get started.

 Find out all the home loan features